ganeshmani/solve_scenarios/Scenarios/Backend_Nodejs/Adding Watermark in Uploaded Images - Node - Intermediate.md

 ## Scenario

-To explain it simple, Take an example of eBay,OLX and Quickr. when an user uploads the image, all the images will be watermarked with their brand name for copyrights.
+To explain it simple way, Take an example of eBay,OLX and Quickr. when an user uploads the image, all the images will be watermarked with their brand name for copyrights.

 ## Problem